Sophia-Schuur/File-Systems-II/6 - MTX OS/README.md

 /dev/tty0.
 So the special file /dev/tty0 MUST exist.
 To support serial terminals and printer, /dev/ttyS0, /dev/ttyS1 and /dev/lp0 must also exist.

-In /bin/login, P2 opens its tty special file (/dev/tty0) as stdin(0), stdout(1) and stderr(2).
-It prompts the user to login and waits for him to do so.
+1. In /bin/login, P2 opens its tty special file (/dev/tty0) as stdin(0), stdout(1) and stderr(2).
+It prompts the user to login
+and waits for him to do so.
 When a user tries to login, it reads the username and password (from its stdin) and opens the /etc/passwd file to authenticate the user.

-If the user has a valid account in /etc/passwd, P2 becomes the user's process (by taking on the user's uid).
+2. If the user has a valid account in /etc/passwd, P2 becomes the user's process (by taking on the user's uid).
-It chdir to user's HOME directory and execute the listed program, which is normally the sh (/bin/sh).
+It chdir to user's HOME directory and executes the listed program, which is normally the sh (/bin/sh).
 Then (in sh) it loops forever until the user enters `logout`.

-When the child proc terminates (by exit() syscall to WANIX kernel), it wakes up sh, which prompts for another cmdLine, etc.
+3. When the child proc terminates (by exit() syscall to WANIX kernel), it wakes up sh, which prompts for another cmdLine, etc.

-When sh dies, it wakes up its parent, INIT, which forks another login process.
+4. When sh dies, it wakes up its parent, INIT, which forks another login process.

 ### Run:
 `wanix` supports dynamic process creation and termination.
 So, there are two methods to run this program.